-Revenues also include performance based revenue that is recognized based upon the Company's performance measured against targets established in its contracts with ODJFS.
+Revenues also include performance based revenue that is recognized based upon the Company's performance measured against targets established in its contracts with ODM.
 The Company receives a fixed amount per member in the period the member is entitled to receive healthcare services which is recorded as other liabilities and health care and other amounts receivable in the accompanying statutory basis statements of admitted assets, liabilities and capital and surplus.
-Revenue related to the program is recognized as aggregate write-ins for other health care related revenues on the statutory basis statements of revenues and expenses when ODJFS provides the Company with a final report, annually.
+Revenue related to the program is recognized as other health care related revenues on the statutory basis statement of revenues and expenses when ODM provides the Company with a final report, annually.